dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 ## [tracemalloc](https://docs.python.org/3/library/tracemalloc.html)

-Python 3.4 and up has a built-in memory tracer
+Python 3.4 and up has a built-in memory tracer, but I admit I don't have as much experience with it.

 ## Use `__slots__`!